tomswartz07/covid19-pennsylvania/README.md

 in- in my case, I'm interested in Lancaster and Schuylkill counties.
 If you wish to highlight different counties, simply update the array in the script.

+I gave a brief talk about this repository as part of TechLancaster.
+The video is available [here](https://youtu.be/c3zoHHA-1Nw).

 ## Using

 To use this script, simply run it: